 It was one of my worst moments.
 As tourists, we behave differently in our own shores and when we are abroad.
 At times, I feel like I’m more generous with other nationalities than my own.
 Who would think twice signing up for temple tours in other countries as opposed to hiring a local guide in our provinces?

 It makes sense, monetarily and morally, to support local tourism.
-From buying in full price to patronizing native guides, here are five reasons to inspire you to be a more giving visitor in your own land:
+From buying in full price to patronizing native guides, here are seven reasons letting you know the importance of supporting local tourism:

 1. It’s their source of living.